vsiddhu/logSing/README.md

 below can be reviewed using standard Jupyter Notebook and word processing software, respectively.
-The notebooks use standard Python packages (for instance see requirements.txt) and the supporting Python function file but are otherwise standalone documents which quickly generate three plots Fig3LS.png, Fig3Diff.png, and FigD.png in Figures 1, 3, and 5, respectively.
+The notebooks use standard Python packages (for instance see requirements.txt) and the supporting Python function file but are otherwise standalone documents which quickly generate three plots Fig3LS.pdf, Fig3Diff.pdf, and FigD.pdf in Figures 1, 3, and 5, respectively.

 Fig3LS.ipynb
 ----------
-Generates Figure 1 (Fig3LS.png), behaviour of the von-Neumann entropy in the vicinity of an epsilon log-singularity.
+Generates Figure 1 (Fig3LS.pdf), behaviour of the von-Neumann entropy in the vicinity of an epsilon log-singularity.

 Fig3LSDiff.ipynb
 ----------
-Generates Figure 3 (Fig3LSDiff.png), illustration of log-singularity based mechanism behind positivity of the channel coherent information.
+Generates Figure 3 (Fig3LSDiff.pdf), illustration of log-singularity based mechanism behind positivity of the channel coherent information.

 FigD.ipynb
 ----------
-Generates Figure 5 (FigD.png), non-additivity in a low-noise channel.
+Generates Figure 5 (FigD.pdf), non-additivity in a low-noise channel.

 helperFun.py
 ----------